Return from Digital Exile

 - When the questions are completed you will be advised whether you have been successful in obtaining a booking.

-- You are able to apply using the web page for bookings for just yourself or for you and your household.
+- You are able to apply using the web page for bookings for yourself, for you and your household or for friends who are non-members.

 - Those who are successful in applying for bookings will be expected by the welcome team on your arrival at the building.